ozydingo/offline_lookup/README.md

 You can now specify multiple columns for lookup!
 The values are by default joined with a " " (note this translates to "_" for method names).
 You can configure this delimiter and what to do with `nil` values.

+v1.1.0
+I forget.
+Probably a big bugfix.

+v1.2.0
+Definitely a big bugfix.
+The core OfflineLookup module was getting included in all of ActiveRecord, which mistakenly included callback methods that depended on the existence of `self.offline_lookup_options`.
+This has been fixed and this behavior is now only exhibited on models that explicitly call `use_offline_lookup`

 ## How To Use It